Building A Boat

-This is a pictorial account of an on-going project to build an historic fishing boat the traditional way.
-Lion, at 40 feet and approximately 22 tons, is typical of small fishing schooners found in New England waters around 1800.
+Lion is a fishing boat measuring 40 feet and approximately 22 tons.
+She is typical of small fishing schooners found in New England waters around 1800.

-The website consists of a page for each stage of construction, as listed in the main menu.
-The timing of the project has been about like this:
+The timing of the project to date has been about like this:

 – 1990’s – Shop construction